coder-academy-students/major-project-3-alex-karolis/README.md

 Once we had settled on this choice, I made the decision to build the React application using Redux.
 Redux provides a powerful but simple pattern for managing data in the frontend, and would enable me to pull some of the business logic off the API and into the frontend.
 Allowing me to call the API less often, and narrow the terms required to streamline the API calls within the frontend itself.

-3. Develop project charter, including preliminary statement of project scope and obtain sign-off
+####Three Develop project charter, including preliminary statement of project scope and obtain sign-off

 See client interaction emails.

-4. Prepare project work breakdown, schedule and budget
+####Four Prepare project work breakdown, schedule and budget

 40 hours training
 40 hour sprint for first iteration